JPL-IMCE/gov.nasa.jpl.imce.oml/plugins/core/gov.nasa.jpl.imce.oml.viewpoint/README.md

 | Reified Relationship Diagram | Diagram | Displays a *ReifiedRelationship* and its doamin and range|

 The views *Aspect/Concept Class Diagram* and *Sub Heiarchy* are incomplete

+## Eclipse/Sirus

+- The 'version' attribute in the 'descirption' tag must be 11.1.1.201610211630.
+When saving, this may be automatically updated to a higher version and you will not be able to load the models in the runtime

+- All queries for 'Terminology Diagram', 'Aspect/Concept Diagram' and 'ConceptUsageDiagram' are in service methods in the gov.nasa.jpl.imce.oml.viewpoint package.